MRT-Map/map/README.md

 ## Development

-This project uses `esbuild`.
+This project uses `vite`.
 Run the `dev` task to start a dev server.
 To compile for production, run the `prod` task.

 ## Collaborators